Boundary concentration phenomena for an anisotropic Neumann problem in $\mathbb{R}^2$: An approximation for the solution

 where

 We write $\xi_i'=\xi_i/\varepsilon$, $i=1,\ldots,m$ and define the initial approximate solution of (\ref{2.26}) as

 with $\xi'=(\xi_1',\ldots,\xi_m')$ and $U_\xi$ defined in (\ref{2.16}).
-What remains of this paper is to look for solutions of problem (\ref{2.26}) in the form $\upsilon=V_{\xi'}+\phi$, where $\phi$ will represent a lower-order correction.
+What remains of this paper is to look for solutions of problem (\ref{2.26}) in the form $\upsilon=V_{\xi'}+\phi$, where $\phi$ will represent a higher-order correction.
 In terms of $\phi$, problem (\ref{2.26}) becomes

 where

 and

 For any $\xi=(\xi_1,\ldots,\xi_m)\in\mathcal{O}_{\varepsilon}$ and $h\in L^\infty(\Omega_\varepsilon)$, let us introduce a weighted $L^\infty$-norm defined as